Mineral: International Mineralogical Association

 The details of these rules are somewhat controversial.
 For instance, there have been several recent proposals to classify amorphous substances as minerals, but they have not been accepted by the IMA.

 The IMA is also reluctant to accept minerals that occur naturally only in the form of nanoparticles a few hundred atoms across, but has not defined a minimum crystal size.

 Some authors require the material to be a stable or metastable solid at room temperature (25 °C).
 However, the IMA only requires that the substance be stable enough for its structure and composition to be well-determined.
-For example, it has recently recognized meridianiite (a naturally occurring hydrate of magnesium sulfate) as a mineral, even though it is formed and stable only below 2 °C.
+For example, it recognizes meridianiite (a naturally occurring hydrate of magnesium sulfate) as a mineral, even though it is formed and stable only below 2 °C.